cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

 ```

 The quick start example above will create the simplest configuration possible on your AWS account
-and deploy a single sidecar instance behind the load balancer.
-As this is just an example
+and deploy a single sidecar instance without a load balancer.
-to help you understand basic concepts, it deploys a public sidecar instance with an
-internet-facing load balancer.

-Deploying a test sidecar in a public configuration is the easiest way to have all the components
+Deploying a test sidecar is the easiest way to have a sidecar up and running to
-in place and understand the basic concepts of our product as a public sidecar will easily
+understand the basic concepts of our product.
-communicate with the SaaS control plane.

 In case the databases you are protecting with the Cyral sidecar also live on AWS, make sure to
 add the sidecar security group (see output parameter `aws_security_group_id`) to the list of